itsmehere/CS50AI/LectureNotes/Week5_NeuralNetworks.md

 ![imageExampleNN](images/5_NeuralNetworks/imgNNExample.png)

-the drawbacks of this approach is that there will a lot of weights for us to calculate especially when the image is large.
+the drawbacks of this approach are that there will a lot of weights for us to calculate especially when the image is large.
 Perhaps the major drawback is that by flattening the pixels into a single input layer, we lose the image structure like curves, lines, and other features.

 ## Image Convolution:

-Applying a filter that adds each pixel value of an image to its neighbors, weighted accoridng to a kernel matrix.
+Applying a filter that adds each pixel value of an image to its neighbors, weighted according to a kernel matrix.

 Image Convolution Example:
 ![kernelMatrix](images/5_NeuralNetworks/kernelMatrix.png)